sksry/drehmal-transposition/README.md

 The title of written books (which is a plaintext, unlike the book's content; Minecraft limitation) is compared to every player marker when a teleport request is made.

 If a player marker with a matching username in its chestplate slot's appropriate data path is found, it is teleported to.

+All markers are cleared after a teleport attempt is made.

 # Questions asked during initial testing
 **1. Can I teleport to myself?**